rehangoldy/rehangoldy/README.md

 # 💫 About Me:
 Hi, I'm Raihan Goldy Azzalli.
-I'm a front-end developer heavy developer aiming desing and develop experiences that make people live simple.
+I'm a front-end developer that has experience to design and develop software, to make people's live simple.

 ## 🌐 Socials: